dnv-opensource/dictIO/README.md

 1. Fork it (<https://github.com/dnv-opensource/dictIO/fork>)
 2. Create your branch (`git checkout -b myBranchName`)
-3. Commit your changes (`git commit -am 'place your commit message here'`)
+3. Commit your changes (e.g. `git commit -m 'place a descriptive commit message here'`)
-4. Push to the branch (`git push origin myBranchName`)
+4. Push to the branch (e.g. `git push origin myBranchName`)
-5. Create a new Pull Request
+5. Create a new Pull Request in GitHub

 For your contribution, please make sure you follow the [STYLEGUIDE](STYLEGUIDE.md) before creating the Pull Request.